greatcattw/TI_SK68_am68_auto_drive/README.md

 Using Ti am68 to implement toy car auto drive.
 Using TI am68 to detect signs for auto driving.

-I don't konw why I can not add toy traffic corn to TI_SK68 by web model composer.
+I don't konw why I CAN NOT add toy traffic corn to TI_SK68 by web model composer.
 (2024/04)
+I try web model composer and ok in 2024/06.

 Work around, short term solution, using small bottle instead of toy traffic corn.
 The native model, ONR-OD-8200-yolox-nano, is good at detecting bottle.
 Thus, my plan,